28 March 2022 | Financial Planning & Analysis

 Don’t “Set and Forget”

-Though you can create cash flow projections manually, savvy startup founders prefer to use financial planning platforms (you know, like Finmark?) to create and manage these financial reports.
+Though you can create detailed cash flow projections manually, savvy business owners prefer to use financial planning platforms (you know, like Finmark?) to create and manage these financial reports.

 Here’s an example of what our cash flow report looks like, and you don’t have to do a bunch of data entry into a spreadsheet to create it.
 Finmark automatically pulls in your data and handles all the calculations for you.